 Addiction and Tolerance

 Drug addiction can be quite dangerous due to the body’s tolerance mechanism.
 Tolerance is the way the human body builds up a resistance to substances it ingests.
 In practical terms, this means that a drug addict needs to continuously increase their doses in order to get the same effects of the drug.
-While the subjective effects have become weaker, the toxicity and danger of the substance has not.
+While the subjective effects have become weaker, the toxicity and danger of the substance have not.
 If the body’s tolerance to the drug increases each time the addict consumes the drug, then the risk of overdosing also increases.
 The human brain has a euphoric recall.
 When drugs are taken, the brain knows that there is a tolerance level and remembers the feeling that the drug has, causing the addict to want to “chase the first high”.
 In addition, the damage that the drug has done to the body over time also makes the addict more vulnerable to further organ damage and deterioration.

 Drug Addiction Treatment Center

 Drug addiction treatment centers help addicts manage and recover from their addiction.
-Rehabilitation involves separating the addict not only from their substance, but also from other distractions from the outside world.
-An addiction often comes with one or more psychological disorders that might have appeared before or during the addiction.
+Rehabilitation involves separating the addict not only from their substance but also from other distractions from the outside world.
+Addiction often comes with one or more psychological disorders that might have appeared before or during the addiction.
 Treating those can make it easier for an addict to face their addiction.
 These drug addiction treatment centers give addicts the tools they need to manage their disease so they can live life without using drugs to function.

-Addiction and tolerance to a drug sometimes means that attempting to stop taking that drug will cause a backlash in the body called withdrawal.
+Addiction and tolerance to a drug sometimes mean that attempting to stop taking that drug will cause a backlash in the body called withdrawal.
 Withdrawal ranges from mild to potentially lethal depending on the drug, the addict and the dosage history.
 Some drug addiction treatment centers offer detoxification (or “detox”) treatment to monitor withdrawals and ensure the addict is as comfortable as possible.

 Drug addiction treatment centers use different techniques and approaches to their treatments (these are also known as modalities).
 It is important to look at different options and decide which treatment center might suit the addict best.